Ayy, you dirty scalawags. Yer ghostly pirate ship has nearly run aground!

 I used the skeleton mermaid and the pirate mermaid from Oriental Trading as my centerpieces.

-The mermaid skeleton got a beauty treatment and the prime spot on the bow.
+The mermaid skeleton got a beauty treatment with some paint and the prime spot on the bow.
 A little fishing line helped her to sit up straight.

 And the pirate was the greeter on the porch itself.
 He was very easy to seat on the barrel and he looks majestic under his pirate flag.